AI in Sensory Science

 Cloud pipelines and APIs cut cycle time from weeks to hours; models pre-screen “silicon samples,” prioritize formulations, and surface latent structure across studies (Nunes et al., 2023; Spinelli et al., 2023).

 The amplification extends beyond analytics into co-creation.
 International Flavors and Fragrances (IFF) has launched “ScentChat,” an AI-powered research tool that creates a virtual bridge between perfumers and consumers via messaging platforms such as WhatsApp and Facebook Messenger.
 ScentChat uses proprietary NLP algorithms to translate abstract emotive feedback into actionable data for fragrance formulators, enabling a direct co-creation model where the consumer has a sense of agency and intimacy rarely experienced in traditional perfumery (IFF, 2025).
 Complementing verbal feedback, biometric sensors are becoming standard practice in sensory research: galvanic skin response (GSR), heart-rate variability, and EEG provide objective signals of attention and emotion that self-reports often miss.
 A logistic regression model developed in early 2026 achieved 84.1% accuracy in predicting olfactory preference from changes in heart rate and respiratory features alone (ErgoLAB studies, 2026).
 Luxury brands such as YSL Beauty have begun using EEG headsets at retail counters to tailor personalized scent recommendations within 20 minutes.
-These biometric-informed approaches do not replace panels; they sharpen them, adding a physiological layer to the expert's interpretive judgment.
+These biometric-informed approaches don't replace panels; they sharpen them, adding a physiological layer to the expert's interpretive judgment.

 Agentic AI and Supply-Chain Resilience